onespectre/react-bootstrap-web-sample/README.md

-# web-boostrap-react
+# react-bootstrap-web-sample
-Using python and javascript to create templates and frameworks from boostrap using react.
+Using python and javascript to create templates and frameworks from bootstrap using react.

 # Getting Started with Create React App